brownd1978/KinKal_to_UPS/README.md

 * The make step will do a 24 way parallel build, which is appropriate for mu2ebuild01
 * It will build both prof and debug; it knows that cmake spells these Release and Debug.
 * It assumes that debug version of ROOT differs from the prof version by the exchange prof->debug in the qualifier string

+When this is complete you will see the following subdirectories of clean_working_dir
+* KinKal_to_UPS - this package
+* KinKal        - the cloned source
+* build_prof    - the working space for the Release (prof) build
+* build_debug   - the working space for the Debug (debug) build
+* artexternals  - the UPS repo into which the code is installed.

+You can point the UPS repo at an arbitrary directory using the -D option but the other three directory names are fixed.